Ghost Imaging with Free Electron-Photon Pairs

-We demonstrate the technique by imaging a feature-rich, two dimensional pattern in the shape of a cat.
-In order to benchmark the imaging quality, we recorded a ghost image of a standard calibration sample, exhibiting few-micrometer resolution.
+Here, we demonstrate a key feature of the electron-photon platform by imaging a feature-rich, two dimensional pattern in the shape of a cat.
+In order to benchmark the imaging quality, we also recorded a ghost image of a standard calibration sample, with a spatial resolution down to 2 $\mu$m.